 Still not convinced about the reasons you should invest in machine guarding?

 Here are the top 4 reasons why people invest in machine guarding

 - In order to help you avoid fines that could be levied against your business for not having machine guarding.

 - In order to help prevent injuries from occurring on machines.

-- To ensure your business won’t be hit with medical expenses, increased insurance premiums and other hidden costs if an injury did occur because of a machine which isn’t guarded.
+- To ensure your business won’t be hit with medical expenses increased insurance premiums and other hidden costs if an injury did occur because of a machine, which isn’t guarded.

 - To keep you in compliance with all current regulations and standards.
 Which is why properly following the machine guarding process is important and why it is best to be completed by a professional.

-Safe work practices is always the best way to ensure that no one is hurt in your workplace; which is why it is so important to make sure your machines have the proper safety precaution on them and are properly maintained.
+Safe work practices are always the best way to ensure that no one is hurt in your workplace; which is why it is so important to make sure your machines have the proper safety precaution on them and are properly maintained.
 You could have the best safety procedure in place, and everyone may follow them to a T but mistakes and accidents happen and if your machines are not properly guarded you or your employees could be at risk of something a lot more serious than a bill from a machine guarding company.

 Have you had an issue using machine guarding?

 Have you been injured by lack of machine guarding?